Are you ready to create high, billowy, beautiful loaves of homemade bread?

 That makes your bread rise lighter and higher.
 Of course it also gives a pleasant flavor and I feel good about being as frugal as my grandmother was!

-Don't keep potato water more than a few days, though.
+Don't keep potato water for more than a few days, though.
 It sours and can really smell up your kitchen.

 Wheat gluten

-It strengthens the dough and holds the gas bubbles produced by the yeast and to make the bread rise higher.
-It's really helpful when you are using different kinds of flour.
+The gluten structure strengthens the dough and holds the gas bubbles produced by the yeast to make the bread rise higher.

 You can buy vital wheat gluten, which is just the gluten.
 Substitute 1 tablespoon gluten for 1 tablespoon flour in each cup of flour for whole wheat bread and about half that for white.